-Jane Straus, author of The Blue Book of Grammar and Punctuation, is back as a guest at our blog.
-Today, Jane has stopped in to help us modernize Grandma’s grammar!
+Jane Straus, late author of The Blue Book of Grammar and Punctuation, can help us modernize Grandma’s grammar!
 Jane says:

 One or two spaces between sentences after a period?